pdx97/pdx97/README.md

 * <p><em>Former Software Engineer at <a href="https://www.titan.co.in/">Titan Company Limited</a></em></p>

-* 💻 I’m a techie who loves to explore different technologies and tech stacks.My major fields of interests Include Machine Learning , Deep learning, Computer Vision😀.
+* 💻 I’m a techie who loves to explore different technologies and tech stacks.
+My major fields of interests Include Machine Learning , Deep learning , Computer Vision😀.

 * 📚 I am really intrigued how technologies and its solutions are helping the world and the society, I would really like to contribute my part to it.